saikat495/socketdocs/docs/governance/elections.md

 **Advantages**

-Weighting votes quadratically can be advantageous in protecticn minority advocates, Balancing power, or Capturing community sentiments.
+Weighting votes quadratically can be advantageous in protecticn minority advocates, Balancing power, and/or Capturing community sentiments.

 **Protecting minority advocates**